-The Surveyors Act 2002
+The Surveyors Act 2002 provides for:

 The annual registration period runs from 1 January to 31 December and the full fee applies for part year registration applications.

-All applications for registration must be made to the Office of the Surveyor General, using the forms available below for initial registration or through the LIST interface for renewal of registration.
+All applications for registration must be made to the Office of the Surveyor-General, using the forms available below for initial registration or through the LIST interface for renewal of registration.

-The fee for registration in 2022 is $330.00 whilst the late renewal fee for re-registration (renewal application received after 31 December 2021 up until 31 March 2022) is $412.50.
+The fee for registration in 2024 is $356.00 whilst the late renewal fee for re-registration (renewal application received after 31 December 2023 up until 31 March 2024) is $445.00.